 Financial health interventions must be accessible to all and need to be embedded into the trusted online or in-person programs, products and services that low-income families and individuals are already using.

 Appropriate tech-based services must be supported by readily available and highly-qualified human interactions (in-person OR remote).

 Financial health interventions should be offered to people on a "just-in-time" basis.
 Context is key!

 These best practices represent just a sample of our financial health tech product design expertise.
 Contact AFH to find out how our deep experience, knowledge, and network can help you!

 About Peter Rubenstein

 Peter Rubenstein is the Founder and CEO of About Financial Health.
-A veteran of the financial health field, Peter spent nearly a decade leading the development and growth of the MyBudgetCoach (MyBC) online financial health platform which has been used by nearly 200 organizations in the United States and South Africa.
-MyBC users have been able to save or pay off debt totaling more than $2 million since 2016 and have been able to measurably improve their financial health through the use of MyBC's online tools and content with a trained financial coach.
+A veteran of the financial health field, Peter spent nearly a decade leading the development and growth of the MyBudgetCoach (MyBC) online financial health platform which has been used by nearly 200 organizations in the United States and internationally.
+Financially vulnerable adults using MyBC with a trained financial coach have saved or paid off debt totaling more than $2 million since 2016 and have been able to measurably improve their financial health through the use of MyBC's online tools and content.

 Peter and his team initially created MyBC in 2011 at a community-based nonprofit in Hartford, CT with the generous support of the Financial Health Network (formerly known as CFSI).
-A research study by the Center for Financial Security at the University of Wisconsin-Madison revealed that MyBC not only facilitated meaningful financial health improvements, but it did so even when clients and coaches worked remotely and never met in-person.
-The study validated the success of remote delivery of financial coaching for low-income individuals, which has advanced the financial health field.
+A research study by the Center for Financial Security at the University of Wisconsin-Madison revealed that clients using MyBC improved their financial health and could do so even when they worked remotely with their coach, never meeting in-person.
+The study has advanced the financial health field by proving the viability of financial coaching delivered remotely for low- and moderate-income individuals.